datajoint/example/README.md

 Instructions
 ====

-Setting up the database
+Set up the database server
 -----
 * Install MySQL Server
 * Create a user account that has privileges to create schemas and tables.

-  Note: you shouldn't use too secret a password since it's entered in plain text.
+  Note: do not use your secret password since it will be entered in plain text.

 Configure the DataJoint library for MATLAB
 ----